cision/rover-ui/src/components/Media/README.md

 ## Items and Body

 These two components are the bread and butter of the Media object.
-When you use `<Media>`, you will only want to use `<Media.Item>` and `<Media.Body>` as direct children to make sure that the proper flex/grid CSS styling is used.
+When you use `<Media>`, you will want to use `<Media.Item>` and `<Media.Body>` the majority of the time as direct children to make sure that the proper flex/grid CSS styling is used.

 There is only one major difference between these two compoents: a `Media.Body` component will fill the available space while `Media.Item` will shrink to fit.